 A person or company identified as having damaged a street tree(s) shall be required to provide full compensation to Council, for all costs associated with the re-establishment of an advanced tree of that same species.
-This will include an assessed value, as determined by the Director Manager Engineering Services, for the loss of amenity/aesthetic value of the tree(s).
+This will include an assessed value, as determined by the Director Engineering Services, for the loss of amenity/aesthetic value of the tree(s).

 Members of the community who witness vandalism to Town trees are encouraged to report this information.
-All reported incidents of vandalism will be investigated and responded to appropriately by the Town.
+All reported incidents of vandalism will be investigated and responded to appropriately by the Town including by the erection of signage identifying vandalised trees or unauthorised tree removal in appropriate cases as determined by the Director Engineering Services.

 Adopted 26 October 2009

-Reviewed
+Reviewed 24 May 2022

 Expected date of review